Googong New Town

 - Stormwater infrastructure design, including water quality and bio-retention ponds.

 - Co-ordination for utilities services and street lighting

 Malcolm Leslie, Project Director, CIC Australia

-Calibre Consulting are a key part of the multi-disciplinary team delivering Googong.
+Calibre are a key part of the multi-disciplinary team delivering Googong.
 Creating new communities the scale of Googong requires our consultants to be able to think in the big picture at the same time as being able to get the detail right.
 Calibre have proven they can do both with great results.